Coomera Connector (Stage 1), Coomera to Nerang

-The Stage 1 section of the Coomera Connector between Coomera and Nerang has been identified as the priority section to be built first.
+The Stage 1 section of the Coomera Connector between Coomera and Nerang is around 16km and has been identified as the priority section to be built first.

-ConstructionThe Stage 1 section of the Coomera Connector between Coomera and Nerang has been identified as the priority section to be built first.
+ConstructionThe Stage 1 section of the Coomera Connector between Coomera and Nerang is around 16km and has been identified as the priority section to be built first.

 ConstructionPlanning is underway for the future stages of the Coomera Connector – the remaining 29km between Loganholme and Coomera.